 And below is the finished board with the “Summer Time” words and a color-matching heart sticker in the middle.

 I placed the wooden board in the center of the wreath, using a piece of green wire to secure it at the top.

 This is how the DIY flower wreath looks after it is finished.
 Very colorful and appropriate for summertime.

-I love it and plan to hang it on my garden wall once the good weather arrives.
+I love it and plan to hang it on my garden’s wall once the good weather arrives.

-Other places that will look awesome with this summer wreath will be your front door, indoor door, staircase, or any suitable wall.
+Other places that will look awesome with this summer wreath will be your front door, staircase, hang from an indoor door, or any suitable wall.